Uno-Re/SSIP-SSRP-contracts/README.md

  totalUtilizedCapacity + coverageAmount <= (totalCapitalStaked * MLR) / CALC_PRECISION
 ```
 > where totalUtilizedCapacity is the total coverage amount of the policies being insured by our project.
->   totalCapitalStaked is the sum(in USDC) of amounts staked in all SSIPs
+>   totalCapitalStaked is the sum(in USDC) of amounts staked in all SSIPs.
 >   CALC_PRECISION = 1e18

 ### Frontend Pages: